scds/text-analysis-1/preparation.md

 **OpenRefine:** 3.5.2

-Please contact the [Sherman Centre](mailto:scds@mcmaster.ca) if you have any difficulties downloading or opening the software.
+Java must be installed on your system to run OpenRefine.
+Please contact the [Sherman Centre](mailto:scds@mcmaster.ca) if you have any difficulties downloading or opening the software; you can also consult the [troubleshooting guidance on the OpenRefine FAQ page](https://github.com/OpenRefine/OpenRefine/wiki/FAQ).

 ## 3. Assemble your own corpus (optional)
 In advance of the workshop, we also recommend that you assemble a collection of documents to work with for the *Try it with your data* sections.
 We will use the text collection, or corpus, provided above to practice the techniques demonstrated in the lesson but each dataset brings its own unique set of challenges.
 Even if you are not going through the lesson with a specific project in mind, having a different corpus to experiment with will help to reinforce the concepts and enrich your knowledge of the topic.